Autopsy finds Palestinian American man died of heart attack after being bound and gagged by Israeli soldiers

 Omar Assad, 78, was found unresponsive in the early hours of Jan.
 12, minutes after Israeli soldiers left him in the courtyard of a house that was under construction.
-He and several other Palestinians had been stopped and detained by at a late-night roadblock in Assad’s home village.
+He and several other Palestinians had been stopped and detained at a late-night roadblock in Assad’s home village.

-Three witnesses at the scene as well as leaked testimony by the soldiers involved describe how Assad was pulled from his car and marched to the construction site where he was held for more than an hour with a cloth tied around his eyes and gag on his mouth.
+Three witnesses at the scene, as well as leaked testimony by the soldiers involved, described how Assad was pulled from his car and marched to the construction site where he was held for more than an hour with a cloth tied around his eyes and gag over his mouth.

 Assad suffered from cardiac and lung disease, according to his family, and underwent quadruple bypass surgery in 2014.
 A local physician, Islam Abu Zaher, who tried to resuscitate him said he had apparently died of cardiac arrest while being held.
 The findings of the medical exam released by the Palestinian Ministry of Justice described the cause of death as “stress-induced sudden cardiac arrest due to external violence.”

-The examination found evidence that Assad had been tightly bound and blindfolded, with abrasions on his wrists and bleeding on inside of his eyelids.
+The examination found evidence that Assad had been tightly bound and blindfolded, with abrasions on his wrists and bleeding on the insides of his eyelids.
 The report does not describe other evidence of beatings or physical trauma.
 His history of cardiac and lung disease were evident, including markers of chronic emphysema, according to the report.

-The Israeli Defense Forces, which are conducting an internal investigation of the incident, declined to comment on the autopsy findings.
-The army has said it would that it would be a breach of regulations for soldiers not to provide aid to a detainee in detainee in need of medical care.
+The Israel Defense Forces, which are conducting an internal investigation of the incident, declined to comment on the autopsy findings.
+The army has said it would be a breach of regulations for soldiers not to provide aid to a detainee in need of medical care.

-“We are continuing with the investigation,” said Lt.
+“We are continuing with the investigation,” Lt.
 Col. Amnon Shefler, a spokesperson, said in an interview.
-“If we find wrongdoing, we will act according to the findings, our protocols and our values.”
+“If we find any wrongdoing, we will act according to the findings, our protocols and our values.”

 An army official previously said Palestinian authorities denied Israel’s request to make the body available for its own post-mortem examination.